LAS EVALUACIONES DE CASOS SON RÁPIDAS, FÁCILES Y GRATUITAS.

 If you do not meet the above requirements, your doctor may be able to attest to certain limitations your condition causes you, such as limits on how much weight you can lift, how far you can walk, how long you can stand or sit, and other functional assessments.
 If these restrictions are supported by medical records, you may be able to qualify for Social Security under Steps 4 & 5 of the sequential evaluation process.

-With the rules being so particular in nature, you may find you do not quite meet the qualifications in Social Security’s evaluation.
+Although this should be a simpler award than some other conditions, you may find you do not quite meet the qualifications in Social Security’s evaluation.
 Or you may not be sure how to get the right information from your doctor.

 Our Social Security disability team at Craig Swapp and Associates is well-versed in just what to do set up the best case possible for your disability.
 We analyze each case individually and implement a plan of attack to get your claim awarded.
 And if we don’t win your case, you pay us absolutely nothing.This site contains information only.
 It is not medical or legal advice, diagnosis, or treatment.